casimp/deep-learning-papers/paper_notes/swish.md

 _April 2020_

 tl;dr: Google (Quoc et al.) used meta-learning to search for better activation functions.
-Came up with Swish (f(x) = x sigmoid ($\beta x$)), a non-monotonic, smooth, continuously integratable function that consistently outperforms ReLU (e.g. ImageNet: 0.6% top-1 performance with Inception-ResNet-v2).
+Came up with Swish (f(x) = x sigmoid (\beta x)), a non-monotonic, smooth, continuously integratable function that consistently outperforms ReLU (e.g. ImageNet: 0.6% top-1 performance with Inception-ResNet-v2).

 #### Overall impression
 Well researched and justified piece of work that highlights the efficacy of meta-learning and shows a small but significant improvement of Swish over ReLU across a broad range of metrics and model architectures.
 Doesn't provide rigorous justifcation for *why* but does attempt to provide a rationale for this improvement and where research efforts should be focussed.